 Just make sure that even your mechanical pencils have extra leads.

-Keep in mind that using mechanical pencils may not be allowed in different countries or test sites, so make sure you confirm and have traditional wooden pencils as a space!
+Keep in mind that using mechanical pencils may not be allowed in different countries or test sites, so make sure you confirm and have traditional wooden pencils as a backup!

 4. An eraser